 If you can prove that your two-year departure would cause severe hardship to your U.S. citizen or permanent resident child or spouse, you may request for a waiver under this basis also by submitting av I-612 to the USCIS.

 If you are a medical graduate and there is a full-time job offer for you in a state public healthcare facility or its equivalent, you may file for a waiver under this basis.
 The department must send a waiver request on your behalf to the Waiver Review Division.

 Your dependents (spouse and children under the age of 21) may also change their status to allow them to remain with you in the U.S. They will need to file an I-539, Application to Extend/Change Nonimmigrant Status.

 All your dependents can be included in one I539.
 To ensure that your change of status application and that of your dependents are adjudicated at the same time, you will need to file both forms I-129 and I-539 together.
 You must, however, ensure that you, your employer, and your family members follow the instructions accordingly in each of the forms.

 How VisaNation Law Group Immigration Attorneys Can Help

 Changing from one nonimmigrant status to another is a complex process, especially for an exchange visitor.
 There are many things required of you, your prospective employer, and your dependents.
 Any mistake in your application could lead to denial, which means you will have to leave the United States immediately after your I-94 expires.
 With the help of a professional, you can increase your chances of J-1 to O-1 approval.

-At Immi-USA, we have a team of lawyers highly experienced in nonimmigrant changes of status.
-We will help you file your petition and ensure that you have the best chance your O-1 application approved.
+VisaNation Law Group lawyers are highly experienced in nonimmigrant changes of status.
+They will help you file your petition and ensure that you have the best chance your O-1 application approved.
 You can schedule a consultation with us today by filling out this contact form.